Chinese Civil War: Disposition of forces

 The US strongly supported the Kuomintang forces.
+To assist in brokering a ceasefire between the Kuomintang and the Communists, US sales of weapons and ammunition to the KMT were suspended on 29 July 1946, however they had been restored by May 1947.
 About 50,000 US soldiers were sent to guard strategic sites in Hebei and Shandong in Operation Beleaguer.
 The US equipped and trained KMT troops, and transported Japanese and Koreans back to help KMT forces to occupy liberated zones as well as to contain Communist-controlled areas.
 According to William Blum, American aid included substantial amounts of mostly surplus military supplies, and loans were made to the KMT.
-Within less than two years after the Sino-Japanese War, the KMT had received $4.43 billion from the US – most of which was military aid.
+Within two years of the Second Sino-Japanese War's end, the KMT had received $4.43 billion from the US – most of which was military aid.
+On 3 July 1948, the KMT government of China and the United States signed a bilateral agreement allowing the US to provide China with $275 million in economic aid and $120 million in military aid.
 Highlighting the aid provided by the US to the KMT, the Communists' position was that the US was stirring domestic warfare and characterized the civil war as both a national revolution against the KMT and a revolution against US colonization and aggression.

+Immediate clashes

+Chinese Communist soldiers march north to occupy rural Manchuria, 1945.

+Chiang Kai-shek and Mao Zedong met in Chongqing in 1945.